 On a fixed price basis.
 For example, contractors sell commercially available items to the government though the General Services Administration (GSA) schedule or Other Transaction Authorities (OTAs).

 For NIH and DOE grants, this clause is trickier to find.
-A Notice of Grant Award (NOA) typically comes as a 3 or 4 page PDF which takes you to the specific agency’s supplemental regulations.
+A Notice of Grant Award (NOA) typically comes as a 3 or 4 page .pdf which takes you to the specific agency’s supplemental regulations:

 Level 1

-If you’ve received one of these awards, you’ll need to establish an acceptable accounting system and maintain it in an “always audit-ready” manner.
+If you’ve received one of these awards, you’ll need to establish an acceptable accounting system and maintain in an “always audit-ready” manner.
 Regardless of the exact type of federal award vehicle, all are subject to the accounting and administrative requirements and guidance contained in the Federal Acquisition Regulation (FAR) and Cost Accounting Standards (CAS).

 Level 2